 Wagoya

-Roof with eaves
+Roof with awning

-The need for eaves in Japanese homes arose from the country's climate.
+The need for eaves in Japanese houses arose from the country's climate.
 Summer is one of the rainiest seasons in Japan, and due to the heat, people like to open their windows and have good ventilation.

 Discover our wooden animals straight from Japan!